-The reason for this is simple, because Keysearch goes beyond telling you keyword volumes and also tries to tell you the likelihood you would rank for any given keyword.
+The reason for this is simple, and is because Keysearch goes beyond telling you keyword volumes and also tries to tell you the difficulty of ranking for any given keyword as well.

-So don't keep throwing keywords at your site and hope they stick, take a targeted approach with this service.
+So you don't have to keep throwing keywords at your site and hope they stick, Keysearch lets you take a targeted approach for your SEO efforts!

 How Keysearch Works and Why Its Different